 Work as much as you can in a country where wages are decent and costs of living aren’t too high.
 Sure, the wages in the US are higher than in Spain, but the costs of living are also ridiculously high.
 Wages in Spain are lower, but costs of living are almost nothing compared to the US.
 You need to find that lovely middle ground, and if your personality and mental health allows you to, work your ass off for a good five or six months to save up those big bucks and travel the world on horseback.

-I used to rough it in between horse safaris, staying in tents that wouldn’t allow me to fully stretch my legs when lying down (I’m quite short, who are these tents made for??), sleeping on a mattress on the floor in a termite infested house, all that jazz.
+I used to rough it in between horse safaris, staying in tents that wouldn’t allow me to fully stretch my legs when lying down (I’m quite short, who are these tents made for??), sleeping on a mattress on the floor of a termite infested house, all that jazz.
 You definitely don’t have to go this far and I definitely left saving up too long, as I could have been working online the first three years of my adult traveling life too (and could've maybe afforded decent accommodation).
 You will sometimes have to rough it just a little bit though, but keep in mind how worth it it eventually will be!
 At some point, you’ll also be saving up more than needed for those precious horse riding adventures and you’ll be able to get a nice AirBnB instead of having to sleep yet another night in that tiny tent...
+You might have even earnt the money for that nice AirBnB by renting out your own home!

 This is probably the ultimate way of working online and traveling.
 Most start-ups nowadays are online businesses, and mine is no different.
 My dream for a long time has been to inspire people to pursue their passions of horses and travel, and this online business is designed to do exactly that.
 Not everyone wants and has to be an entrepreneur, but if you want to, you can!
 It’s never been easier to build your own website or online store, and it doesn’t matter if you’re selling a service or a material thing, you can do so on the world wide web.
 There will be a lot of competition, so you have to be unique in what you do.
 Thankfully every single one of us is unique though, and with perseverance and determination you’ll be able to successfully run your online business as you travel around the world riding horses in hundreds of different destinations.